rusergeev/jekyll-now/about.md

 ### Some more

-I live in Amsterdam, work at Booking.com.
+I live in Amsterdam.

-I enjy the location and intersting work.
+I enjoy the energetic city.

 ### Contact me